garymendor/unstoppable-tides-wiki/bathroom-control-institute/inmate-life.md

 * The inmate may not ask permission to urinate except in her panties for twenty-four hours; she may not ask for a change of panties unless she needs to urinate, and must ask to wet herself immediately after being changed.
 * The inmate cannot ask for permission to urinate or defecate, except in her panties, until she has soiled herself twice.
 * The inmate may not ask permission to change her panties unless she has soiled herself twice and then wet herself twice.
+* The inmate must be changed into pull-ups.
+All restroom monitors will order her to have an accident in front of the toilet.
+She will not be allowed a change until the pull-ups have been soiled twice and have leaked twice.
+* The inmate must be changed into diapers, and may not wear any clothing that covers them.
+She may not go to the bathroom, nor be changed, until her diaper leaks.

 ## Severe punishments
 Severe punishments are generally imposed for only one of two reasons: the inmate attempted to evade a serious punishment, or the inmate's sentence includes a periodic severe punishment.